giantswarm/docs/src/content/advanced/high-availability/control-plane/index.md

 ---
-linkTitle: High-availability masters
+linkTitle: High-availability control plane
-title: High-availability Kubernetes masters
+title: High-availability Kubernetes control plane
-description: A general description of high availability of masters as a concept, it's benefits, and some details you should be aware of.
+description: For production clusters with high availability requirements, Giant Swarm on AWS enables control planes with three control plane nodes and three etcd replicas spread over multiple availability zones.
+Here we explain most details.
 weight: 10
+last_review_date: 2021-06-07
 menu:
   main:
     parent: advanced-highavailability
 aliases:
   - /basics/ha-masters/
+  - /advanced/high-availability/masters
+  - /advanced/high-availability/masters/
 owner:
   - https://github.com/orgs/giantswarm/teams/team-firecracker
 ---

-# High-availability Kubernetes masters
+# High-availability Kubernetes control plane

 {{< platform_support_table aws="ga=v11.4.0" azure="roadmap=https://github.com/giantswarm/roadmap/issues/4" >}}

 ## Synopsis

-Kubernetes master nodes are the nodes that run the Kubernetes API of a workload cluster, as well as some other important components.
-In the case of Giant Swarm, the master nodes also host the [etcd](https://etcd.io/) database that keeps all the states that configure the cluster, the workloads and other resources.
+Kubernetes control plane nodes are the nodes that run the Kubernetes API of a workload cluster, as well as some other important components.
+In the case of Giant Swarm, the control plane nodes also host the [etcd](https://etcd.io/) database that keeps all the states that configure the cluster, the workloads, and other resources.

-Clusters can run in a fully functional way with one master node.
+Clusters can run in a fully functional way with one control plane node.
 However this renders the Kubernetes API unavailable in certain cases like a cluster upgrade or even an outage of the underlying infrastructure.

-As of workload cluster release v{{% first_aws_ha_masters_version %}} for AWS, new workload clusters are launched with three master nodes by default, spread over multiple availability zones.
+As of workload cluster release v{{% first_aws_ha_controlplane_version %}} for AWS, new workload clusters are launched with three control plane nodes by default, spread over multiple availability zones.
 This results in much higher availability of the API during upgrades or other changes to the cluster configuration, plus enhanced resilience against any data center or hardware failures.

 ## Benefits

-Having multiple master nodes in different availability zones has several benefits:
+Having multiple control plane nodes in different availability zones has several benefits:

 - **API downtimes during upgrades are reduced to a minimum**.
-With a single master node, upgrading the cluster requires the only master to be terminated and rebooted with new configuration.
+With a single control plane node, upgrading the cluster requires the only master to be terminated and rebooted with new configuration.
 This results in several minutes of downtime.
-With multiple master nodes, the nodes get updated one at a time.
+With multiple control plane nodes, the nodes get updated one at a time.
 The API can only become unreachable in the event that a new etcd leader has to be elected.
 This usually takes only a few seconds.
 - **Resilience in case of infrastructure outages**.
-In the case of a failure of a single master node's EC2 instance, the two remaining master nodes take over and a replacement master node will be launched automatically.
-Running multiple master nodes of a cluster in different availability zones (AZ), also protects against the risk of losing control of the cluster in case of a single AZ downtime.
+In the case of a failure of a single control plane node's EC2 instance, the two remaining control plane nodes take over and a replacement control plane node will be launched automatically.
+Running multiple control plane nodes of a cluster in different availability zones (AZ) also protects against the risk of losing control of the cluster in case of a single AZ downtime.
 Refer to [below](#use-of-az) for details.
-- **Load balancing of API requests.** Read-only requests to the Kubernetes API are performed by all three master nodes, so that latencies stay low in comparison to a single master node which can suffer from high loads temporarily.
+- **Load balancing of API requests.** Read-only requests to the Kubernetes API are distributed over all three control plane nodes, so that latencies stay low in comparison to a single master node which can suffer from high loads temporarily.

-We recommend that all production clusters on AWS are run with high availability of master nodes.
-As a result, this is the default setting starting with workload cluster release v{{% first_aws_ha_masters_version %}}.
+We recommend that all production clusters on AWS are run with high-availability control planes.
+As a result, this is the default setting starting with workload cluster release v{{% first_aws_ha_controlplane_version %}}.

-Since these benefits come at the cost of additional EC2 instances and additional network traffic across availability zones, it is still possible to create clusters with a single master node.
+Since these benefits come at the cost of additional EC2 instances and additional network traffic across availability zones, it is still possible to create clusters with a single control plane node.
 This setting is viable for test purposes or clusters which don't need high availability and resilience.

 ## Use of availability zones {#use-of-az}

-When high-availability master nodes is activated for a cluster, the three master nodes are spread over different availability zones (AZ).
+When high-availability control plane is activated for a cluster, the three control plane nodes are spread over different availability zones (AZ).
 Depending on the number of AZs in the region, the logic is:

-- In case of **three or more AZs** in the region, each master node is assigned to a different AZ, selected randomly.
+- In case of **three or more AZs** in the region, each control plane node is assigned to a different AZ, selected randomly.
 - In case of **two AZs** in the region (as is the case in `cn-north-1`), both AZs get used.
-  Two of the master nodes will share the same AZ.
+  Two of the control plane nodes will share the same AZ.

-When [converting a single master cluster to high availability](#conversion-to-ha), the AZ used by the master node before is re-used.
+When [converting a single master cluster to high availability](#conversion-to-ha), the AZ used by the control plane node before is re-used.
 Additional AZs are assigned by applying the logic described above.
 Here, the AZ assignment of existing worker [node pools]({{< relref "/advanced/node-pools" >}}) is taken into account.